Group3bootcamp/Truevia-Game/README.md

 AS A User I want to play a trivia game,

-I WANT to see how I compare to others on a leaderboard SO THAT I can improve and move up the leaderboard
+I WANT to see how I compare to others on a leader board SO THAT I can improve and move up the leader board

 WHEN I visit the site for the first time,